npl0204/PillBase/README.md

-# Team Liftoff
+# PillBase

 The app was developed by Amir Kaidarov, Katie Wu, Linh Nguyen, and Amalia Sorribes as a team project for Computer and Informatics Design course in Drexel Univesity.

-#Minimum requirements to run the code:
+# Minimum requirements to run the code:

 1. Code Editor or IDE (Visual Studio or Android Studio)
 2. Flutter Software Developoment Kit